comodt/MECH105-Algorithms/README.md

 3. P (pivot matrix)

 *Remember*, a correctly solve LU factorization solves for the problem **P * A = L * U**, which is a good check to make sure your solution is correct

+---
+I must note that I only got 70% on Matlab Grader for this assignment.
+Therefore, this code won't work for all matricies.
+---